BabySloth/DinerDashNetlogo/README.md

 2. Add whatever
 3. Upload the code
 4. Press commit (bottom of the page)
-5. Update this file (press the pencil icon)
+5. Update this file (press the pencil icon at the side)

 ## H2 Coding format
 ;What context